andgineer/sorokin.engineer/posts/en/_posts/2017-10-30-electronic_load.md

 For additional $7 you can buy acrylic case, if you need it for some strange reasons.

 The devices can dischage batteries with any current you want.
-So you need it to revive rechargable batteries if you chagring device cannot discharge them by itself.
+So you need it to revive rechargable batteries if your charging device cannot discharge them by itself.

-so no more assorted light bulbs to select from for the current you want at the moment.
+So no more assorted light bulbs to select from for the current you want at the moment.

-I do not know about real top current for this device but on 1A it's coll (the fan is not switched off so I this there are no fan control).
+I do not know about real max current for this device but on 1A it's cool (the fan is not switched off so I think there in fact is no fan control).

 The only negative side - there is no good manual.
 All sellers copy the same very lame text that I cannot understand at all.